commonpike/kw.nl.processing.library-example/README.md

  - ExampleFooLibrary/README.md is not required.

-Again according to the guidelines, you need to have two files on a public location with a fixed url.
-This is what you will 'publish'.
-I keep a copy of those two files in the `docs/` and `dist/` folders:
+What you will be publishing are two files on a public location with a fixed url.
+I keep a copy of those two files in the git repo, in the `docs/` and `dist/` folders:

- - a HTML summary ; see `docs/summary.html`
+ - a HTML summary (see `docs/summary.html` for a template)
- - a zip file with the *only* the required files in it; see `dist/ExampleFooLibrary.zip` on GIT
+ - a zip file with the *only the required files* in it (see `dist/ExampleFooLibrary.zip`)

+The zip file should unzip to a single folder with the above-mentioned files contained in that folder.

+See `bin/createzip.sh` for an example on how to create that zip.

 Put these files online (I use github.io) and communicate the urls with the Processing maintainers.
-If they agree to publish it, apparently they will check the library.properties in the published zip regularly to see if there is a new version.
+If they agree to publish it, apparently they will check the library.properties in the remote published zip regularly to see if there is a new version.

 See also:
 https://github.com/processing/processing/wiki/Library-Guidelines